 Wayfair’s drop-shipping and automated business model aims for its cost structure to be shortened and simplified.
 As the company ships its item directly from suppliers to customers and, thus, has no inventory, its biggest cost driver is employees, advertising, and marketing expenses.
 In addition to that, there are the costs of research and development, besides operational, administrative, legal, technological, and other general costs.

 Wayfair’s Key Partners

 The most important key partners of Wayfair are the delivery partners, such as UPS, DHL, and FedEx.

-And, as Wayfair’s website states: “Steve and Niraj continue to build Wayfair into their biggest business endeavor yet still innovating every day to create the ultimate home goods shopping experience”.
+As Wayfair’s website states: “Steve and Niraj continue to build Wayfair into their biggest business endeavor yet still innovating every day to create the ultimate home goods shopping experience”.
 With that, we can assume Wayfair has kept its main purpose of business up to today.